 Baby chicks: The female baby chicks of this breed are red or gold streaked in color with a white head.
 The male chicks of this breed are solid white in color.

 Hens: The hens of this breed are medium-sized.
 Their heads are white and reddish-brown in color.
-Their ears are broad, and they have a round breast with a short tail.
+Their ears are broad, and they have round breasts with short tails.
 They have bright reddish feathers.
 Their feet are yellow in color.
 Their bodies are plump.

 Roosters: The roosters of this breed are white and have some traces of bright reddish feathers.
 Their beaks, eyes, and legs are yellow in color.
 The other part of their bodies is white.
 Their comb and wattle are red.